SMooGPT: Stylized Motion Generation using Large Language Models: Results and Evaluation

 \section{Results and Evaluation}

-With our \name, we have generated many appealing stylized motions, ranging from ``Kungfu kick'', ``Aeroplane jumping'', to ``Lazy punch'', as presented in Figs.~\ref{fig:teaser} and \ref{fig:gallery}. \rev{Note that, styles like ``Marching'', ``Stage Performance'', ``Cheering'', are not labeled or explicitly present in our HumanML3D training data, which reflects our method's ability to generalize to unseen or underrepresented styles, based solely on their natural language descriptions, benefiting from LLM’s text reasoning ability.} We also show simplified body-part texts in Fig.~\ref{fig:gallery}, and the full version can be found in the supplementary.
+With our \name, we have generated many appealing stylized motions, ranging from ``Kungfu kick'', ``Aeroplane jumping'', to ``Lazy punch'', as presented in Figs.~\ref{fig:teaser} and \ref{fig:gallery}.
+Note that, styles like ``Marching'', ``Stage Performance'', ``Cheering'', are not labeled or explicitly present in our HumanML3D training data, which reflects our method's ability to generalize to unseen or underrepresented styles, based solely on their natural language descriptions, benefiting from LLM’s text reasoning ability.
+We also show simplified body-part texts in Fig.~\ref{fig:gallery}, and the full version can be found in the supplementary.
 Although our method is versatile in stylized motion generation by accepting both motion sequences and text descriptions as conditions, we specialize in pure \emph{text-guided motion stylization}.
 Thus, we mainly demonstrate this application in the gallery (Fig.~\ref{fig:gallery}).
 Additionally, we compare baseline methods from motion-guided stylization in Sec.~\ref{subsec:comp}.
 Ablation studies are conducted in Sec.~\ref{subsec:abl_study}, validating our technical design.
-A user perceptual study (Sec.~\ref{subsec:user_eval}) also supports our superior performance. \rev{Some critical discussions are presented in Sec.~\ref{subsec:discussion}.} A supplemental video is provided for better visualization of the motion.
+A user perceptual study (Sec.~\ref{subsec:user_eval}) also supports our superior performance. \rev{Some critical discussions are presented in Sec.~\ref{subsec:discussion} and the \emph{supplementary}.} A supplemental video is provided for better visualization of the motion.

-\paragraph{Dataset.} \rev{We choose HumanML3D dataset~\cite{Guo_2022_CVPR} as our \emph{training} set for both the pre- and post-training.
+\paragraph{Dataset.} We choose HumanML3D dataset~\cite{Guo_2022_CVPR} as our \emph{training} set for both the pre- and post-training.
 We utilize its consistent root-velocity motion representation and process the dataset to obtain our body-part space representation.
 For \emph{evaluation}, we use the HumanML3D test set as the content source and randomly pair styles represented as texts or motion sequences from the test set of 100STYLE dataset~\cite{mason2022local}.

-The detailed data construction process for both training and testing sets is in the supplementary. }
+The detailed data construction process is in the supplementary.